corbinjurgens/qstorage/README.md

 > As you may see here the usual 'path' function has been overridden to specify which path an instance is pointing to.
 The original path method is accessed by 'absolutePath'

-Using 'path' sets the current instance, but you can also use 'open' to open a new instance relative to the current instance and then set the new path.
+Using 'path' sets the current instance, but you can also use 'open', 'file' or 'folder' (all have the same effect) to open a new instance relative to the current instance and then set the new path.
 For example

 ```
-$disk = QStorage::path('folder');// 'folder', path is unaffected by the following lines
+$disk = QStorage::folder('folder');// 'folder', path is unaffected by the following lines
-$file = $disk->open('file.txt');// 'folder/file.txt'
+$file = $disk->file('file.txt');// 'folder/file.txt'
-$file1 = $disk->open('file2.txt');// 'folder/file2.txt'
+$file1 = $disk->file('file2.txt');// 'folder/file2.txt'
 ```

 > Under the hood this makes use of the 'sub' feature.
 By opening file or folder with a path already set, it uses the current path as a prefix and builds off that.
 You can achive the same result by using `QStorage::sub('folder')->path('file.txt')`